soneunii/GUIDE-regression-tree-analysis-covid19/README.md

 # GUIDE Regression Tree Analysis on Factors Affecting Probability on Dying from COVID-19 (GUIDE, R)

 What kind of people are more suceptible to dying from COVID-19 when they get infected?
-With a dataset reported from 21 healthsystems with 145,944 subjects hospitalized with COVID-19 collected from February 1st, 2020 to January 31, 2022:
+With a dataset reported from 21 healthsystems with 145,944 subjects hospitalized with COVID-19 collected from February 1st, 2020 to January 31, 2022, I constructed different regression models to predict and compare their accuracies.

 ## Constructing a GUIDE regression tree for estimating probability of death